i0brendan0/pokecrystal2-new/README.md

 * Add a Move Relearner. - This has not been extensively tested yet.

 List of minor changes
 * Moves are updated to the latest Gen stats with a couple changing type.
-No fairy type....
-Yet.
-Maybe some new types.
 * Ghost-type is now Special, while Dark-type is now Physical.
 * Many bugs left from Gen 2 are fixed.
 Even some that weren't widely known about.
 * Each Johto badge increases the level that traded Pokemon obey.
 Kanto badges are not taken into account.
 * Some moves have been given the correct name based on limits from Gen 2.
-* Steel is no longer resistant to Dark and Ghost.
-* Poison is now super-effective to Bug as in Gen 1.
-* Bug now resists Psychic.
-A balancing decision.
 * The phone list size is increased to 20.
 * The number at which Pokemon evolve by happiness is decreased to 200.
 * Some Pokemon have a second type.